odinuv/web/en/apv/articles/javascript/index.md

 or [`apply()`](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Function/Call).

 ## Variable scope
-It is not unusual to see a function declared inside another function.
+It is not unusual to see a function declared inside another function in JavaScript code.
 It can happen when you need to pass callbacks or event handlers.
 In such case, function declared inside another has access to variables from outer scope.

 {% highlight javascript %}
 window.addEventHandler("load", function() {